giantswarm/app-build-suite/README.md

 make docker-build
 ```

-### Getting started
+### Quick start

 Executing `dabs.sh` is the most straight forward way to run `app-build-suite`.
-For example, for our sample chart present in this repository in `examples/apps/hello-world-app`, run:
+As an example, we have included a chart in this repository in
+[`examples/apps/hello-world-app`](examples/apps/hello-world-app/).
+It's configuration file for
+`abs` is in the [.abs/main.yaml](examples/apps/hello-world-app/.abs/main.yaml) file.
+To build the chart
+using `dabs.sh` and the provided config file, run:

 ```bash
 dabs.sh -c examples/apps/hello-world-app --skip-steps test_all